Perturbative gadgets for gate-based quantum computing: Non-recursive constructions without subspace restrictions: A direct k -to-three-body gadget without subspace restriction

 In our gadget Hamiltonian, each term $H_s^\text{aux}$ acts only on the $s^{\text{th}}$ group of auxiliary qubits, while each term $V_s$ acts on a target qubit and the $s^{\text{th}}$ group of auxiliary qubits; see Fig.~\ref{fig:terms} for a graphical depiction for a toy model.

 The proposed gadget is heavily inspired by the gadget introduced by Jordan and Farhi in Ref.~\cite{jordanPerturbativeGadgetsArbitrary2008a}, in which they rely on properties of adiabatic quantum computing.
 Both their gadget and ours take advantage of a larger Hilbert space to encode the low-energy subspace of the target Hamiltonian, so the dimension of the ground space of the unperturbed Hamiltonian must be the same as the space on which the target Hamiltonian acts.
 This point is made more explicit in Appendix~\ref{A:proof}.
 Jordan and Farhi start from a larger ground space of the unperturbed Hamiltonian and reduce the dimension by restricting the region of the Hilbert space that can be explored by initializing the system in a fixed subspace.
 Remaining in this chosen subspace is then ensured by using properties of adiabatic evolution, something that cannot be done straightforwardly outside of the regime of adiabatic quantum computing.
 This requirement, therefore, places a strong limitation on the applicability of their construction.
-On the other hand, our gadget construction does not require such a restriction to a subspace, therefore avoiding this limitation and is applicable even to digital quantum computing and specifically to variational quantum algorithms.
+On the other hand, our gadget construction does not require such a restriction to a subspace, therefore avoids this limitation, and can be applied even in the context of digital, gate-based quantum computing.
 We refer to Appendix~\ref{A:Farhi-inapplicability} for a more detailed discussion of why a direct application of the gadget introduced by Jordan and Farhi is not possible in the realm of non-adiabatic quantum computing.

 Similar to the results of Jordan and Farhi, we can show that the subspace of the $2^n$ lowest energy eigenstates of our three-body gadget Hamiltonian in Eq.~\eqref{eq:def-Hgad} mimics that of the $k$-body target Hamiltonian.
 For the formal statement, we define the following notation: Let $H$ be a Hamiltonian acting on $n$ qubits, with spectral decomposition $H=\sum_{j=0}^{2^n-1}E_j\ketbra{\psi_j}{\psi_j}$ such that $E_0\leq E_1\leq\dotsb\leq E_{2^n-1}$, we define $H_{\text{eff}}(H,d)=\sum_{j=0}^{d-1}E_j\ketbra{\psi_j}{\psi_j}$ {to} be the effective Hamiltonian corresponding to the $d$ lowest eigenvalues of $H$.